araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ## SAC Squashed Gaussian

 SAC and other off-policy algorithms for continuous actions (such as DDPG, TD3 or [TQC](https://sb3-contrib.readthedocs.io/en/master/modules/tqc.html)) have an additional transformation at the end of the actor network.
-SAC squashes the action sampled from an unbounded Gaussian distribution using a [$tanh()$](https://pytorch.org/docs/stable/generated/torch.nn.Tanh.html) function.
-Therefore, the sampled actions are always in $[-1, 1]$.
+In SAC, actions are sampled from an unbounded Gaussian distribution and then passed through a [$tanh()$](https://pytorch.org/docs/stable/generated/torch.nn.Tanh.html) function to squash them to the range $[-1, 1]$.
 SAC then linearly rescales the sampled action to match the action space definition, i.e. it transforms the action from $[-1, 1]$ to $[\text{low}, \text{high}]$[^rescale].

 What does this mean?